wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 ## Vim

+Vim is the most commonly available text editor in Linux.

+vim is vi plus the m from the word improved because Vim is functionally a superset of vi.
-The original vi (visual editor) was developed in 1976 as part of the BSD Unix system (by Bill Joy, who went on to be one of the co-founders of Sun Microsystems which Oracle later purchased).

-vi is still the standard text editor available on many Unix system distributions.
+The original vi (visual editor) was developed in 1976 as part of the BSD Unix system (by Bill Joy, who went on to be one of the co-founders of Sun Microsystems which Oracle later purchased). vi is still the standard text editor available on many Unix system distributions.
 A good reason to become proficient with vi is that vi may be the only editor available on some industrial systems where no extra software can be installed. vi became popular within the Unix community for its full screen visual editing not available before.

-`vim` starts as an alias of `vi`. vim is vi plus the m from the word improved.
-Vim is functionally a superset of vi.
-Vim is the most commonly available text editor in Linux.

-gvim is the graphical (XWindows) vim.

-The newer vim and graphical gvim adds many productivity features to vi.
+The newer vim and graphical gvim, the graphical (XWindows) vim, adds many productivity features to vi:

    * .vimrc file defines
    * multi-level undo (J command) and redo